Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - You have arm or leg weakness, trouble walking, or trouble seeing.

-- Your arm or leg feels warm, painful, or swells.
+- Your arm or leg feels warm, painful, or looks bigger than usual.

 - You feel weak, dizzy, or faint.